-Athlone CBD catalytic precinct
+Athlone CBD Catalytic Precinct

-Urban Catalytic Investment developed an Urban Design Vision (2022) for the public land in Athlone CBD in line with transit-oriented development objectives.
-The study area includes the C40 site abutting the Athlone Station.
-Opportunities were identified to provide an additional 1 300 residential opportunities in the Athlone CBD precinct.
-Project packaging for Block 8 in Aden Road is under way and will yield approximately 20 residential units.
-The Athlone Stadium forms part of a separate process, led by Strategic Assets Department.
+Urban Catalytic Investment developed an Urban Design Vision (2022) for the Athlone CBD aligned to the City's transit-oriented development objectives as per the TOD Strategic Framework..
+The study area includes a City-owned erf as part of the Council approved C40 Reinventing Cities Initiative abutting the Athlone rail station.
+Opportunities were identified to provide an additional 1 600 residential opportunities in the Athlone CBD and Athlone Stadium precinct.